expo/expo/docs/pages/versions/unversioned/workflow/testing-with-jest.md

 ## Jest Flows

-This is optional, but wanted to talk about different jest test flows.
-Currently we run the test and that's it, but take a look at the [Cli Options](https://jestjs.io/docs/en/cli).
+This is optional, but wanted to talk about different Jest test flows.
+Currently we run the test and that's it, but take a look at the [CLI Options](https://jestjs.io/docs/en/cli).
 Below are a few script setups to try:

 ```js
 "scripts": {